Austrapen (Ampicillin (As Sodium))

 Primary Uses

-Austrapen is used to treat infections in different parts of the body caused by bacteria.
-It will not work against viral infections like colds or flu.
+Austrapen is primarily used to treat infections in different parts of the body caused by bacteria.

 How It Works

-Good to know: There is no evidence that Austrapen is addictive.
+Good to know: Austrapen is not considered addictive.

 How to Take Austrapen

-Austrapen must only be given by a doctor or nurse.
-It cannot be self-administered at home.
+Austrapen should only be given by a doctor or nurse.
+It is important to follow the healthcare provider's instructions for use.

 Dosage Instructions